 This project was something I did exceptional for one of my best friends.
 Normally I do not do such things, however, when I saw a pretty nice old 1994 Nakamura Vertical, that was an impulse to say "yes, I can do".
-The Nakamura Vertical MTB made a great platform to start a new restoration project and safe one more retro bike for next years.
+The Nakamura Vertical MTB made a great platform to start a new restoration project and save one more retro bike for next years.

 The 1994 Nakamura Vertical MTB is a classic aluminium frame-based hardtail from mid of the '90s.
-It came to me with nice original painting (dark blue with light blue stickers), however, the best time of the painting was far away.
+It came to me with a nice original painting (dark blue with light blue stickers), however, the best time of the painting was far away.
 I stripped down the old painting and made up a new one.
-Meantime I cut off hangers for rear carrier and found some issues on the frame, thus I applied here and there somebody to fix scratches and prepare the frame for a new painting.
+Meantime I cut off hangers for the rear carrier and found some issues on the frame, thus I applied here and there for somebody to fix scratches and prepare the frame for a new painting.
 After long discussions, we finally selected the Audi Dolomite Grey colour.
-Once done, I created and applied a new set of Nakamura Vertical decals in light grey/white combination.
+Once done, I created and applied a new set of Nakamura Vertical decals in a light grey/white combination.

 The 1996 Rock Shox Judy SL suspension forks option was the one that had been originally requested at the beginning of this project.
 The bike came to me with a steel rigid fork; however, we decided to change it.
 As a result of our discussions, we decided to re-spray Judy`s lower legs in Audi Dolomite colour, too.
 Anyway, a whole story of the forks facelifting process has been written in this article, check this out.